 If you are concerned about your kids staying up all night or spending their entire Christmas vacation playing Fortnite or focused on other screen-based activities, you are not alone.
 Spending hours playing with new toys is a Christmas tradition, and there is no reason to become overly restrictive with your child’s playtime on the holidays.
-Given the preponderance of technology-based toys available in 2018 and that two-thirds of families will be purchasing tech gifts, your child is likely to have new video games, mobile technologies, or computers with which to play.
-I have already talked to at least a dozen pre-teen boys who have mentioned the holiday break as a time to play Forntite with their friends or who are looking forward to receiving Nintendo’s Super Smash Bros.
-Ultimate as a gift.
-(By the way, the good news about Fortnite is that it won’t cost parents much to give their kids.
-For the most part, the game is free, other than in-game purchases.)
+Given the preponderance of technology-based toys available in 2022 and that so many families will be purchasing tech gifts, your child is likely to have new video games, mobile technologies, or consoles with which to play.
+I have already talked to at least a dozen pre-teen boys who have mentioned the holiday break as a time to play Fortnite with their friends or who are looking forward to receiving Nintendo’s Pokémon Scarlet and Violet as a gift.
 With so many technology gifts available to children, parents may want to encourage playtime that goes beyond screens.
 You will need to work especially hard to make other activities as engaging as screens and find ways to get your kids outdoors.

 Parents frequently ask me if they should allow their kids more screen time during the holidays.
 I strongly encourage kids to have more play and downtime during vacations.
 They already have enough demands with school and extracurricular activities.
 Rather than viewing the dilemma of too much screen time during vacations as a problem, I strongly encourage parents to see it as an opportunity to engage in conversations with their children about their use of screens and digital media.
 It’s also a chance for parents to look at their own use of screens and digital media.
 Given that adults appear to spend as much time as teenagers (about 9 1/2 hours a day) with screens, it’s a chance for the family to understand the use of screens and to consider New Year’s resolutions for screen time.